Additive Invariants of Open Petri Nets

 Explicitly, $P_{m,n}$ has a single transition $\tau$ and $m + n$ distinct species.

 with source and target maps

 \end{definition}

 \begin{example} Figure~\ref{fig:atomic-examples} gives four examples of Petri nets with a single transition.
 The Petri nets in (a), (b), and (c) are all atomic.
 The Petri nets in Figure~\ref{fig:atomic-examples} (a) and (b) are not of the form $P_{m,n}$ for any $m,n$.
 In (a), this is because there is a species that is both an input species and an output species for the transition.
 We call this type of species a \defined{catalyst} of the transition.
 On the other hand, (b) is not of the form $P_{m,n}$ because there is a species connected to the transition by two output arcs.
 Finally, (c) depicts the Petri net $P_{2,2}$.
 It has two distinct input species, each of which is connected to the transition by a single input arc.
-Likewise, it has two distinct output species, each of which is connected to the transition by a single output arc.

-Finally the Petri net in (d) it not atomic because it contains a species that does not participate in the transition. \end{example}
+Likewise, it has two distinct output species, each of which is connected to the transition by a single output arc. {} Finally the Petri net in (d) it not atomic because it contains a species that does not participate in the transition. \end{example}

 Each atomic Petri net has a type signature called a \defined{body type} which we define below.